 Other patients and volunteers join clinical trials to help the trial progress and arrive at a beneficial result.
 They consider it a way to contribute to lacrimal gland tumor treatment and cure.
 They will be aware that they may not benefit from the trial, but they participate with the hope that it will help future patients with lacrimal gland tumors.

-Clinical trials’ cost and insurance coverage can vary with the study and its location.
-In some cases, the costs of participating in clinical trials are reimbursed, whereas, in some others, they are not.
-So, people wanting to participate in clinical trials must talk with the team that carries out the research and your insurance company to learn more about costs and reimbursement.
+The cost and insurance coverage of clinical trials can vary with the study and its location.
+In some cases, you can reimburse the cost of participation.
+So, people wanting to participate in clinical trials must talk with the team that carries out the research and their insurance company to learn more about costs and reimbursement.

 In some clinical trials, people express the concern that they are not given any treatment but instead a placebo.
 Placebo refers to a sugar pill usually combined with standard cancer treatment procedures.
-So, before any study involving a placebo, patients or volunteers should be well informed.
+So, it is necessary to inform the patients and volunteers beforehand in case the study uses a placebo.

 INFORMED CONSENT AND PATIENT’S SAFETY